 So 2 years ago, I made a map.
 This map was my vision, and an atlas of problems and opportunities for Toronto’s trail system.

 Urban experts will tell you all the benefits of having a high-quality and fully-integrated trail network.
 It encourages more active transportation use, reduces emissions, improves cardiovascular health, etc..
 Any well-planned major urban centre should have something like this.

 For me, it was a little more philosophical.
-I believe waterways and the natural space along them is a public right.
+I am a believer in establishing the right to roam in our urban centres, especially when it comes to our waterways, shorelines and utility corridors.
 I believe that the best trips are point-to-point, and not doubling back the way you came.
 I believe networks should exist to encourage residents and visitors alike to go beyond the known, and explore new places.

 But overall, generally, it provides more open space for people in a large, noisy, bustling city.
 That’s a good thing.
 And it’s critical on a normal day.

 Leave it a pandemic to show us how critical it is.

 The spread of COVID-19 and the need to protect the vulnerable is putting pressure on local parks.
 Playgrounds, dog parks and anything else involving touching or close proximity is closed.
 The remaining space is what’s left for dense populations to enjoy themselves while practicing physical distancing.